 Also note: We do not like the use of synthetic or natural chelators to remove mercury, cadmium or other toxic metal in infants, or in adults, for that matter.
 These include drugs such as EDTA, DMPS and DMSA (the best of the three).
 They also include alginates, zeolite, cilantro, chlorella, Metal-free, NDF and several other popular products.
 The chelators can make things much worse, and are always unnecessary.
 The problem is they can all remove some vital minerals, of which these children are almost always low in to begin with.

 For example, one child was recently referred to us who was taking piles of vitamins, plus natural chelators such as modified citrus pectin.
 The child had made no developmental progress in a year and was very agitated on the supplements.
 When they were discontinued, and a few supplements given based upon a properly performed and correctly interpreted hair mineral analysis, he felt much better and began to grow quickly.
+For details, read Chelation.

 Zinc deficiency on hair mineral tests may be hidden.
 At times, the hair zinc level may be normal or even elevated.
 However, indicators for hidden zinc will usually indicate a deficiency.
 This can be confusing.

 Please note that any of the following indicates a zinc deficiency on a properly performed hair mineral analysis from a laboratory that does not wash the hair at the lab.
 Most labs wash the hair, which ruins the readings to some degree.
 The only lab I suggest using is Analytical Research Labs in Phoenix, Arizona.
-Trace Elements, Inc. does not wash the hair, but they are not as careful, their graphs are harder to read, their products are not as good, and their corrective programs are terrible.
+Trace Elements, Inc. does not wash the hair, but they are not as careful, their graphs are harder to read, their products are not as good, and their corrective programs are not as good.